 This piece is not intended to attack cyclists, but I do want to highlight the ongoing fragility of a system that does not impose a legal requirement on cyclists to have third-party indemnity insurance before taking to the roads.
 I accept the practical challenges of introducing such an obligation, but it is an issue that needs to be addressed.

 Until the Government introduces such a change, if it ever does, we must rely on cyclists to be responsible enough to purchase insurance themselves.
 The risks to the injured pedestrian are too significant not to but if nothing else, last week’s case should make it clear to cyclists just how much they are also risking in not having insurance protection.

 A quick online search shows that British Cycling offers insurance that covers liabilities of up to £15m for just £37 a year.
 It really is a no-brainer.

 Andrew King is an experienced injury lawyer, acting for claimants in personal injury and medical negligence matters.
-Andrew is Head of Dispute Resolution at Lennons Solicitors and is accredited by the Association of Personal Injury Lawyers as a Senior Litigator.Tags: cyclists
+Andrew is Head of Dispute Resolution at Lennons Solicitors, is accredited by the Association of Personal Injury Lawyers (APIL) as a Senior Litigator and is Secretary of the APIL Transport Special Interest Group.Tags: cyclists